-In 2018 BEREC conducted a public consultation of the evaluation of the application of Regulation 2015/2120 and BEREC Net Neutrality Guidelines.
-Based on this, BEREC will publish an Opinion, in which it may recommend to update selected parts of the 2016 NN Guidelines.
-Based on the 2018 evaluation of the Net Neutrality Guidelines, as expressed in more detail in the BEREC Opinion and the consultation report, this 2019 workstream8 will:
+In 2018, BEREC conducted a public consultation on the evaluation of the application of Regulation 2015/2120 and BEREC Net Neutrality (NN) Guidelines.
+Based on this, BEREC will publish an Opinion, in which it may recommend updating selected parts of the 2016 NN Guidelines.
+Based on the 2018 evaluation of the NN Guidelines, as expressed in more detail in the BEREC Opinion and the consultation report, this 2019 work stream9 will:

-- Propose updates to the current NN Guidelines; - Run a public consultation of a draft version; and - Finalize and publish updated NN Guidelines.
+- propose updates to the current NN Guidelines; - run a public consultation of a draft version; and - finalise and publish updated NN Guidelines.